C-Jess/Programming-II-Assignment/readme.md

 All the plugin modules I wrote are in InfoCards2, the rest of the code was provided.

 ## Technologies
-The code is written in C# using classes and interfaces.
+The code is written in C# using classes, interfaces and forms.

 ## Setup
 To run this project: